List of Beast Wars characters: Predacons

+Megatron

-Megatron (David Kaye) is the ruthless leader of the Darksyde crew of Predacons and the main antagonist of both Beast Wars and Beast Machines.
+Megatron (voiced by David Kaye) is the ruthless leader of the Darksyde crew of Predacons and the main antagonist of both Beast Wars and Beast Machines.
+Megatron's original beast mode is a purple Tyrannosaurus rex, but he later upgrades into a red dragon after stealing his namesake's spark and being knocked into lava.
 He inherited his name from the original Decepticon leader from Generation 1, and travels back in time after stealing the golden disk in an attempt to rewrite history so that his Decepticon ancestors will win the Great War against the Autobots, thereby ensuring the Predacons' supremacy.

-Megatron's original beast mode is a purple Tyrannosaurus rex but he later upgrades into a red European dragon after stealing his namesake's spark.
+Waspinator

-Waspinator (Scott McNeil) is a dim-witted aerial fighter and comic relief who is often abused by both his fellow Predacons and the Maximals.
+Waspinator (voiced by Scott McNeil) is a dim-witted aerial fighter and comic relief who is often abused by both his fellow Predacons and the Maximals.
 He almost always refers to himself in the third person and blisters under his bad luck.
-His beast mode is a green and yellow wasp.
+His beast mode is a wasp.

+By the end of Beast Wars, Waspinator was the only survivor of the Nemesis' fusion cannon attack.

+In Beast Machines, Waspinator somehow found his way back to Cybertron where Megatron used his spark to create Thrust.

+Tarantulas

-Tarantulas (Alec Willows) is the treacherous and sadistic Predacon scientist on Megatron's crew who is later revealed to be a spy for the Tripedacus Council, thereby making him a descendant of Unicron.
-Tarantulas often schemes against Megatron and hatches his own plans to destroy the Ark to erase both the Autobots and Decepticons, and thus the Maximals and Predacons, from existence.
-He despises the extraterrestrial Vok and attempts to eradicate them on numerous occasions.
-His beast mode is a purple tarantula.
+Tarantulas (voiced by Alec Willows) is the treacherous and sadistic Predacon scientist on Megatron's crew with a tarantula beast mode who is later revealed to be a spy for the Tripedacus Council, thereby making him a descendant of Unicron.
+He often schemes against Megatron and hatches his own plans to destroy the Ark to erase both the Autobots and Decepticons, and thus the Maximals and Predacons, from existence.
+Tarantulas despises the extraterrestrial Vok and attempts to eradicate them on numerous occasions.

+Terrorsaur

-Terrorsaur (Doug Parker) is an ambitious and power-hungry aerial fighter who openly wishes to usurp Megatron as leader of the Predacons.
-He makes numerous attempts to overthrow Megatron throughout the series, and on two occasions managed to successfully depose Megatron.
-However, he proved an incompetent leader.
-During the season 2 premiere, he is killed during the quantum surge.
-His beast mode is a generic pterosaur, which erroneously is toothed.
+Terrorsaur (voiced by Doug Parker) is an ambitious and power-hungry aerial fighter who openly wishes to usurp Megatron as leader of the Predacons.
+His beast mode is a Pteranodon.
+Similar to Starscream, Terrorsaur makes numerous attempts to overthrow Megatron throughout the series, and on two occasions managed to successfully depose Megatron.
+However, he proved to be an incompetent leader.

+During the season 2 premiere, he is killed during the quantum surge where he and Scorponok fall into a pit of lava.

+Scorponok

-Scorponok (Don Brown) is Megatron's loyal but unintelligent second-in-command.
+Scorponok (voiced by Don Brown) is Megatron's loyal but unintelligent second-in-command whose beast mode is a scorpion.
 In spite of his idiocy, Scorponok is actually highly tech-savvy, developing weapons for the Predacons.
+On occasion however, these weapons backfire spectacularly.
+Scorponok possesses a toxic sting attack and can emit a bee drone from one of his claws.

-On occasion, however, these weapons backfire spectacularly.
-Scorponok dies in the season 2 premiere, when the quantum surge causes him and Terrorsaur to fall into a pit of lava.
-His beast mode is a black scorpion.
+Scorponok dies in the season 2 premiere when the quantum surge causes him and Terrorsaur to fall into a pit of lava.